godotengine/godot-docs/classes/class_array.rst

 - :ref:`Variant<class_Variant>` **back** **(** **)**

-Returns the last element of the array, or ``null`` if the array is empty.
+Returns the last element of the array.
+Prints an error and returns ``null`` if the array is empty.

+**Note:** Calling this function is not the same as writing ``array[-1]``.
+If the array is empty, accessing by index will pause project execution when running from the editor.

 ----